If you are planning on moving to Saudi Arabia to work, this guide covers everything you need to know about getting a work permit.

 Working without a visa in Saudi Arabia

 The penalties for working illegally in Saudi Arabia can be severe.
-Individuals without a work visa may have to pay a fine up to SAR 10,000 and are likely to face arrest and deportation.
+Individuals without a work visa may have to pay a fine up to SAR 10,000 and are also likely to face arrest and deportation.

-If your employer fails to apply for a work visa, they can face a fine up to SAR 100,000 and have their trade license revoked.
+If your employer fails to apply for a work visa, they can face a fine up to SAR 100,000 and also have their trade license revoked.